How Artificial Intelligence (AI) Can Help Retail

 For example, retail AI can learn about customers, their preferences, and their behavior to get to know them.
 And, in recent years, it can get to know them so well that it knows what they need and when they need it.
 And it knows this before even they do.
 When AI is capable of producing such information on the fly, numerous benefits can be obtained immediately for the business cash flow and the general experience.
 First one is to get the customer to buy more.
 If AI knows what they need before they do and issues them a coupon for a given product, this will trigger them to buy an additional item which they didn't come for while generating extra revenue for the business.

 Another benefit would be improving your customer's experience because if you offer them exactly what they need at a better price, you start building a personal selling relationship with your customers.

 Another area where retail AI can help greatly is how items are physically laid out in the store.
 We've all heard stories about how big retail chains order items to get us to buy more.
 And we probably all think there is some magic formula by which we can display our inventory and get our customers to buy more.
 However, there is no such formula.
 Even the same store with same items but on different location can have completely different triggers for its customer base.
 So there is no one-size-fits-all solution here.

 However, what is available is the artificial intelligence technology which can help with this.

 There's a lot more AI can do for retail businesses.
 The examples listed above are just the tip of the iceberg.
-Whatever part of your business you can provide data for, AI can extract really valuable insights which are to be treated as gold.
-It can be used to improve your inventory turnover, optimize your stock, predict future revenue and a lot more.
+Whatever part of your business, you can provide data for; AI can extract really valuable insights which are to be treated like gold.
+It can be used to improve your inventory turnover, optimize your stock, predict future revenue, and a lot more.